hn374/Developer-Notes/C/C.md

 ## Arrays

 An array in C cannot grow or shrink, its size is fixed at the time of creation.
+Array operators are pointer operators. `array[x]` is really shortcut for `*(array + x)`.
+In order to create an array, you must declare how much memory is needed in the beginning.
+However, if you want to create a dynamic array, you must use pointers.

 ***